 Chapora River - The Chapora river originates at Ramghat and enters Goa then flowing into the Arabian sea.
 It is interesting to know that in the 18th century, this river marked the boundaries between India and Portuguese Goa.

-There is a Muslim structure and thus, named as “Shahpura” or “Town of the shah” and it’s an old site where visitors come to this place to explore this ancient monument.
-Alongside, there are a few Muslim tombstones can be explored here; two tunnels are also there.
+Shahpura - The word Shahpura translates into the “Town of the shahs”.
+This place is an old site where the visitors come to explore this ancient monument.
+Alongside, there are a few Muslim tombstones can also be explored here.

 November to March is the best time to visit the Chapora Fort.

 This is a place which is known as the ‘Rome of the East’ as well as the ‘Miami of India’.
 Here people dress according to the tropical climatic conditions.
 In Goa, the catholic women dress in gowns and elite clothing.
 However, the women belonging to the Hindu community wear the Nav-vari saree.
 Men prefer wearing urban and modern clothing.
 The Goan food comes with a very immense variety which is a tasteful blend of Hindu, Portuguese and various other mixes.

 By Air - Goa International Airport is the nearest airport which is situated at a distance of around 43 km from this place.
 It has very good connectivity with other cities such as Delhi, Pune, Mumbai, Kolkata, Hyderabad etc.

 By Road - The overall connectivity via road is also quite good.
 You can easily travel from major cities like Delhi, Pune, Hyderabad, Bangalore etc. From these destinations, it will take you a timeframe of around 37 hrs, 8 hrs, 14 hrs and 11 hrs to reach this place.